-Figure 1 shows the Taylor diagram of the grid cell based T{max} values from each data set for the summer months.
+Figure 1 shows the Taylor diagram of the grid-cell-based $T{\rm max}$ values from each data set for the summer months.
 There is an obvious difference between the EURO-CORDEX RCMs and the two WRF runs.
-In terms of correlation with the E-OBS reference, the two WRF runs stand out with values above 0.9.
+In terms of correlation with the E-OBS reference, the two WRF runs stand out, with values above 0.9.
 The 15 km WRF run shows a slightly higher value than its 5 km counterpart.
 The EURO-CORDEX RCMs reach values between 0.65 and 0.8.
 RACMO holds the highest value, RegCM the lowest.
 Regarding the centered root mean square error (CRMSE), all RCMs have a value below 5.
-Again, there is a significant difference between the WRF runs and the EURO-CORDEX RCMs, since the WRF runs have distinctly lower values below 2.
+Again, there is a significant difference between the WRF runs and the EURO-CORDEX RCMs, since the WRF runs have distinctly lower values (below 2).
 The 15 km run is slightly better than its 5 km counterpart.
 The values of the EURO-CORDEX RCMs are relatively close to each other.
-RACMO holds the lowest CRMSE value, and ALADIN the highest.
-As far as the agreement of the standard deviation with the reference is concerned, there is a large discrepancy among the EURO-CORDEX RCMs.
-RACMO comes closest to the reference, ALADIN's standard deviation shows the biggest difference.
-RACMO's standard deviation shows even a greater match than the WRF runs, the same goes for COSMO-CLM.
+RACMO holds the lowest CRMSE value and ALADIN the highest.
+As far as the agreement of the standard deviation with the reference is concerned, the EURO-CORDEX RCMs show large discrepancies.
+RACMO comes closest to the reference, while ALADIN's standard deviation shows the biggest difference.
+RACMO's standard deviation shows even a better match than the WRF runs; the same goes for COSMO-CLM.
 Once again, the WRF@15 km run is closer to the reference than its 5 km counterpart.
-This underlines that the temporal variability is better captured in the coarser resolutions.
-The results suggest that the WRF model settings are determining for the better performance compared to the EURO-CORDEX RCMs.
-RACMO is the best performing EURO-CORDEX RCM in all of the three categories (correlation, CRMSE and standard deviation match), ALADIN the worst.
+This underlines that the temporal variability is better captured with the coarser resolutions.
+The results suggest that the WRF model settings lead to better performance compared to the EURO-CORDEX RCMs.
+RACMO is the best-performing EURO-CORDEX RCM in all three categories (correlation, CRMSE and standard deviation match), while ALADIN is the worst.